msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 ---
 Authentication is vital to most apps and the way it is achieved has evolved substantially in recent years.
 One of the most popular of today's concepts is a standard called [JSON Web Token](https://jwt.io/) or JWT for short that lets you store encrypted information in verifiable tokens.

 deepstream can use a number of strategies to authenticate incoming connections.
-For JWT we'll use deepstream's [HTTP-Webhook](/tutorials/core/auth-http-webhook/) - a configurable URL that deepstream will send both login and connection data to for verification.
+For JWT we'll use the [HTTP-Webhook](/tutorials/core/auth-http-webhook/) - a configurable URL that deepstream will send both login and connection data to for verification.

 ## Should you use JWT with deepstream?
 Maybe.
-Traditional tokens serve as primary keys to session data, meaning they help the backend retrieve data relative to a user's session.
+Traditional tokens serve as primary keys to session data, meaning they help the backend retrieve data relative to a user's session from a database or cache.
 A JWT, on the other hand, IS the actual session data - the cookie itself contains a payload and releases the backend from having to constantly look session data up.

 This is great for HTTP workflows where clients make many individual requests that are all associated with the same user. deepstream, however, uses a persistent connection that is only established once when the client connects (okay, and maybe occasionally again if the connection drops).
 All session data stays associated with that connection, rather than with the requests and subscriptions made through it.
 As a result, deepstream messages are significantly smaller and faster than their HTTP equivalents.

 This, however, does mean that deepstream itself doesn't benefit much from using JWT.
 It doesn't hurt much either though and can still be helpful when deepstream is used in conjunction with traditional HTTP endpoints.

 ## deepstream's Auth Webhook

-Before you begin performing authentication with JWT, it's worth noting that deepstream allows you to register an HTTP endpoint URL to which a POST request is sent whenever a client or backend process attempts to log in.
+Before you begin performing authentication with JWT, it's worth noting that deepstream allows you to register an HTTP endpoint URL to which connection data is forwarded as POST request whenever a client or backend process attempts to log in.

 ![HTTP authentication flow](/tutorials/core/auth-http-webhook/webhook-flow.png)

 The [HTTP Authentication](/tutorials/core/auth-http-webhook/) guide covers how to setup this workflow in your project.

 ## deepstream HTTP Auth with JWT
 [JWT](https://jwt.io) allows us to transport claims securely from the server to client and vice versa using an encoded JSON string.
-This token is persisted on the client and used to make authorized requests as long as the token is valid (not tampered and not expired).
+This token is persisted on the client and used to make authorized requests as long as the token is valid (not tampered with and not expired).

 Looking back at the flow described above, JWT needs to be put somewhere in the picture.
 For that, there are two choices: